65+ unique things to do in Dublin, Ireland in 2025

 While Dublin is a bit more underrated than other destinations in Western Europe, like ParisMadrid, or Milan, I think it’s a fantastic city for all travelers, and especially solo travelers.
-In this blog post I will go over the most unique things to do in Dublin.
+In this blog post I will share 65+ unique things to do in Dublin to help you plan your trip.
 This post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Are you looking for help with planning your trip?
 Check out these helpful resources: